viidalepp/auli/presentations.md

 ### 2024

-5 Sep 2024.
+23.10.2024.
+The AI as an envirotechnical system.
+Third Baltic Conference on the Environmental Humanities and Social Sciences (BALTEHUMS III), Faculty of History, Adam Mickiewicz University, Poznań, Poland, 23-25 October 2024. [doi:10.5281/zenodo.13983378](https://zenodo.org/doi/10.5281/zenodo.13983378)

+05.09.2024.
 Apotheosis, apocalypse, and the epistemic collapse: technology and the semiotics of fear.
 Signs and Realities: 16th World Congress of the IASS/AIS (Semcon2024) , Warsaw, Poland, 2-6 September 2024. [doi:10.5281/zenodo.13692242](https://zenodo.org/doi/10.5281/zenodo.13692242)

-22 May 2024.
+22.05.2024.
 The Politics of Θαῦμα Ἰδέσθαι from Ancient Greece to Contemporary Technologies.
 Presented at the European Academy of Religion (EuARe 2024), 20–23 May 2024, Palermo, Italy. [doi:10.5281/zenodo.11280246](https://doi.org/10.5281/zenodo.11280246).

 15.04.2024.
 Semiootilised segadused: tähistatavate ja viitereaalsuste otsimine tehno-diskursustes.
 Semiootika osakonna teadusseminar, Tartu.

 ### 2023

-30 November 2023.
+30.11.2023.
 AI as a global network, production and value chain: Toward an ethical ontology of technology.
 Budapest Workshop on the Philosophy of Technology (BUDPT23).

-18 August 2023.
+18.08.2023.
 Computer systems as semiotic technologies.

-7–11 August 2023.
+7–11.08.2023.
 International Summer University [course on technology and society](https://ut.ee/en/content/imagining-intelligent-technologies), University of Tartu, Estonia.

 10.03.2023.
 Technology, Society and Artificial Intelligence.
 Online talk, WG 6 of the Lithme COST Action: Language in the Human Machine Era (LITHME).